-The Essential Eligibility Guidelines are applicable for all students who wish to enroll in PC Field courses and/ or PC field activities.
+The Essential Eligibility Criteria are applicable for all students who wish to enroll in PC Field courses and/or PC field activities.
 Prescott College is committed to providing equal access to educational experiences for all students.
 Within the abilities of the course instructors and in careful consideration of safety issues specific to a given environment, Prescott College will make reasonable attempts to accommodate the individual needs and differences of each student as long as it does not compromise our ability to manage risks, or the educational experience of the other students.

-In the guidelines listed below, a qualified person is one who can meet a majority of the EEG for participation in the program activity.
-If concerns arise about whether a student is a qualified person for a specific course the instructor(s) will bring the matter to attention of the Director of Risk Management for Field Activities (or designee) for discussion and resolution.
+In the guidelines listed below, a qualified person is one who can meet a majority of the EEC for participation in the program activity.
+If concerns arise about whether a student is a qualified person for a specific course the instructor(s) will bring the matter to the attention of the Field Risk Manager (or designee) for discussion and resolution.